 2. Missing a Payment

 Your credit score will take a hit if you miss a payment or have too high of a balance.
 To ensure that you don’t take a hit to your credit score, keep your balance low, and never miss a payment.

 3. The Dangers of Cash Advances

 Credit card companies often offer cash advances, but they come with fees and high interest rates and are not recommended.
 In fact, never take out a cash advance unless it’s an absolute emergency.

 Credit cards give us the ability to spend money with great ease.
 Because of this, you might not realize how much you’re spending each time you swipe your card, which can lead to a nasty surprise when you get your statement at the end of the month.

 Wrapping It Up

 With all the benefits of having a credit card, I believe most people should have one.
 That said, if you feel like you can’t use a credit card responsibly, or if you’re already having debt issues, you might want to steer clear for the time being.

-With some credit cards giving you rewards that basically pay you to use the card, it’s easy to see why credit cards, especially cashback or rewards cards, can be a great tool in your financial arsenal.
+With some credit cards giving you rewards that essentially pay you to use the card, it’s easy to see why credit cards, especially cashback or rewards cards, can be great tools in your financial arsenal.